 Don Thompson shared tips how to disassemble and re-assemble this engine.
 This is an advanced topic, so take care.

-You need a 1.6mm wrench to remove the side rods from driver #4 (available from Dave's Twacks & Twains or Hoquat Hobbies).
+You need a 1.6mm wrench to remove the side rods from driver #4 (available from Dave's Twacks & Twains).
 The delrin bottom chassis cover/brake hanger has flat head Phillips screws, and the two delrin injectors are a press fit and need to be detached.

 Once removed, you are exposing a flexible printed circuit board that brings power to the headlight, optical detector of the chuff count, smoke unit, and both rail pickups.
 This unplugs under the cab.